webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Will-of-a-Leader.md

 ---
 aliases:
-- "Will of a Leader"
+  - Will of a Leader
 tags:
   - Compendium/CSRD/en/Abilities
   - Ability
   - Ability/Action
   - Ability/Cost/9
   - Ability/Tier/High
   - Ability/Pool/Intellect
   - Ability/Categories/Support
+title: Will of a Leader
+collection: Abilities
+kind: Compendium
 ---
 ## Will of a Leader
 >**Action**
 >9 Intellect points